rnl-dei/labs-bootstrap/README.md

 ### scripts directory

-In the `scripts` directory are all scripts that are not meant to be called directly by you.
-Most are to be included unchanged in the final initramfs, but there may also be some to help creating the initramfs or packages.
+In the `scripts` directory are scripts that are not meant to be called directly by you.
+They are to be included unchanged in the final initramfs.

  * init.sh - **THE** init script that is called when the kernel finishes booting up.
  * profile.sh - Various alias and functions to improve the initramfs shell experience.
  * dhcp_script.sh - Called by busybox's udhcpc to set up the network settings.
  * completeScript.sh - Called by transmission when a torrents finishes.

+ ### helpers directory

+In the `helpers` directory are scripts and files to be used by other scripts to help create the initramfs or packages.

  * transmission_config_filter.awk - Used by the Makefile to adapt the labs transmission config to the initramfs.
+ * make.conf - Gentoo main config to copy to the stage3.
+ * gentoo-repos.conf - Other gentoo config to topy to the stage3.
+ * labs-bootstrap-kernel-config - Kernel config to be used in the stage3 kernel compilation.